Sisimiut: Air

 Sisimiut Airport is located 4.1 km to the northwest of the town, at the mouth of the Kangerluarsunnguaq Bay.
 Before the airport was opened in the 1990s, Sisimiut had been served by the now-closed heliport, located on the eastern outskirts of the town, in the Sisimiut valley.
 The airport has a short, 799 m runway suitable only for STOL airplanes.
-Travel outside of Greenland is routed with a change of planes at Kangerlussuaq Airport.
-Air Greenland operates scheduled services to Nuuk, Maniitsoq, and Ilulissat.
-Taxis as well as an infrequent town bus service connect the airport with the centre of Sisimiut.
+Air Greenland operates scheduled services to Nuuk, Ilulissat and Kangerlussuaq, all of which offer onward international travel.
+Taxis are available at the airport.

 Sea

-For most of the year, Sisimiut is served twice-weekly by coastal ferries of Arctic Umiaq Line which link the communities of the western coast.
-There is also a weekly Royal Arctic Line ferry to Itilleq and Sarfannguit.
-The port in Sisimiut is the northernmost year-round ice-free port in Greenland, serving as the country's primary maritime base north of Nuuk.
-Supply ships from the port head north, serving the entire coast, from the Uummannaq Fjord region, through Upernavik Archipelago, to Qaanaaq in the far north.
+There is a weekly Royal Arctic Line ferry to Nuuk, Itilleq and Sarfannguit.
+The port in Sisimiut is the northernmost year-round ice-free port in Greenland.
 M/S Akamalik, one of the largest ships in the fleet of Royal Greenland, is based in Sisimiut.
-Home to the first shipyard of Greenland dating from 1931, the port also handles more than 50 cruise liners per year.
-The local kayak club operates at the bay harbor east of the port.
+Sisimiut is also home to the first shipyard of Greenland dating from 1931.The local kayak club operates at the bay harbor east of the port.

 Ground

 Roads in Sisimiut, including the road to the airport, are surfaced, but there is no proper road linking Sisimiut to any other settlement, like in all of Greenland.
 The town has its own bus network.
-In winter dog sled routes are used to link to settlements further north.
+In winter, dog sled routes are used to link to settlements farther north.
 Snowmobiles are, as a more modern approach, also used.
 Transport within a town is usually done by foot, although both private cars and the city bus – which drives loops through town – are popular.